giulong/spectrum/docs/README.md

 # Common Use Cases

 Here you can find how Spectrum helps you in a few common use cases.
+If you think your use case is interesting and it would be worth sharing with the community, please open tell open a discussion in [show and tell](https://github.com/giulong/spectrum/discussions/categories/show-and-tell){:target="_blank"}.
+We'll evaluate to add it here as well.

 ## File Upload